Fall – September 1

 - Obtain written permission from one’s high school and send an official transcript with courses, grades and standardized test scores to the Office of Undergraduate Admission.

-- Print and complete the Non-Degree Seeking Application for Concurrent High School Students and the application to determine physical residency/in-state tuition (pdf).
+- Complete the Non-Degree Seeking Application for Concurrent High School Students and the application to determine physical residency/in-state tuition.

 - If permission is required for a specific class, you are responsible for contacting the instructor.